decodingahmed/jupyter-notebook-export/README.md

 # Export Jupyter notebooks for publishing

-This repository is to demonstrate how we can publish Jupyter notebooks in a GitHub- or web-friendly formats.
+This repository is to demonstrate how we can publish Jupyter notebooks in a web-friendly formats.

 ## Command line